In this page

 Foreword by Midori

 Ever-growing, uncontrolled, unreliable information is a long-time problem in the enterprise.
-This article is the story of LinkedIn, the largest business-oriented social network, about how they continuously measure and improve the quality of their information.
+This article is the story of the world’s leading professional network, about how they continuously measure and improve the quality of their information.

-Technology environment: LinkedIn is using Confluence (by Atlassian) to manage its knowledge base.
+Technology environment: They use Confluence (by Atlassian) to manage its knowledge base.
 Their Confluence instance is enhanced with the Better Content Archiving (by Midori).

 Better Content Archiving offers several configuration options to implement the optimal information quality- and archiving strategy for any organization, big or small.
-LinkedIn, to find their optimal strategy, experimented with multiple approaches and communicated with the app developers regularly.
+The team at this business-oriented social network experimented with multiple approaches to find their optimal strategy and communicated with the app developers regularly.
 When they finally succeeded, the team decided to share their story with the Confluence community, to help large-scale Confluence users to solve similar problems.

 The problem

-LinkedIn's internal wiki is used by 16,000 employees and consultants.
+Their internal wiki is used by 16,000 employees and consultants.
 It contains 120,000 unique pages, and 55,000 of them have not been updated for 2 years or longer.
-We waited too long (10 years) to deploy an archiving strategy at LinkedIn, and the user frustration level was very high.
+We waited too long (10 years) to deploy an archiving strategy, and the user frustration level was very high.

 Here are some deployment tips and lessons learned based on our experience with Better Content Archiving 4.3.0 running in Confluence 5.7.4.
 We hope this information helps you be successful with a large-scale enterprise deployment.